Dequantization of electric charge: Probing scenarios of cosmological multi-component dark matter: Phenomenology

 From Eq. (\ref{adndt}) and Eq. (\ref{boundn}), we obtain a bound for the $U(1)_N$ gauge coupling, \be g_N\lesssim 2.52\times 10^{-7}. \ee From Eq. (\ref{adndt1}) and Eq. (\ref{adndt2}), the mass of the $Z'$ boson is correspondingly bounded by \be m_{Z'}\lesssim 1.28 \text{ MeV}, \ee since $m_5>m_e$.
 This bound is very close to the sensitive limit of beam dump experiments, which detect the signal of the decay $Z'\rightarrow e^+ e^-$, that requires $m_{Z'}> 2 m_e\simeq 1$ MeV \cite{Ilten:2018crw,Bauer:2018onh}.
 That said, $Z'$ is always viable below such mass limit since the beam dump experiments are not able to find it, in spite of what size $g_N$ is.

-Notice that $m_{Z'}$ and $g_N$ are further constrained by the neutrino-electron scattering, horizontal branch stars, and supernova 1987A experiments, similar to the $B-L$ model \cite{VanDong:2020bkg}, which is signified as follows.
+Notice that $m_{Z'}$ and $g_N$ are further constrained by the neutrino-electron scattering, horizontal branch stars, and supernova 1987A experiments, similar to the $B-L$ model \cite{VanDong:2020bkg}, which are signified as follows.
 The neutrino-electron scattering due to the $Z'$ exchange yielding a bound $g_N\lesssim 10^{-6}$ for $m_{Z'}\sim $ MeV is obviously suppressed by the condition (\ref{adndt2}).
-The experiment with horizontal branch stars studies energy loss, carried by $Z'$, implying a bound $m_{Z'}>0.34$~MeV for $g_N$ satisfying (\ref{adndt2}) but above the excluded regime $g_N\nsim 10^{-8}$--$10^{-11}$ as constrained by the supernova 1987A.
-The BBN supplies a lower limit on $g_N$ which would exclude the viable lower region with $g_N\lesssim 10^{-11}$, according to $m_{Z'}\sim$ MeV.
-In what follows, we need discuss the last one.
+The experiment with horizontal branch stars studies energy loss, carried by $Z'$, implying a bound $m_{Z'}>0.34$~MeV for $g_N$ satisfying (\ref{adndt2}), but being above the excluded regime $g_N\nsim 10^{-8}$--$10^{-11}$, as constrained by the supernova 1987A.
+The BBN supplies a lower limit on $g_N$, which would exclude the viable lower region with $g_N\lesssim 10^{-11}$, according to $m_{Z'}\sim$ MeV.
+In summary, in addition to the XENON1T constraints in (\ref{adndt23}) and (\ref{adndt2}), the astrophysical and cosmological experiments restrict \be m_{Z'} > 0.34\ \mathrm{MeV}\ \mathrm{and}\ g_N\gtrsim 10^{-8}. \ee Because $Z'$ is light, potentially affecting the BBN measurement, in what follows we will discuss the BBN bound, for clarity.